ttscoff/na_gem/README.md

     # Add a new action to the Inbox, set its @priority to 4, and prompt for an additional note
     na add "A bug I need to fix" -p 4 -n

+    # A parenthetical at the end of an action is interpreted as a note
+    na add "An action item (with a note)"
 ```

 ##### edit